adbiLenLa/ARCM/README.md

 adbilenla@gmail.com

 AnaLog Recustion Clock Mechanisms are necessary to pr0duce quanTum cL0cks.
 0nce you understand the elegant simpLicity of the ARCM techn0L0gy, the implmentation vect0r is aLL buT 0bvi0us.
-ARCM clock are imperviouis to relaTIvisTic influences as they constitute a quantum reference frame.
+ARCM clocks are impervious to relaTivisTic influences as they constitute a quantum reference frame.
 ARCM functions at the fundamenTaL frequencies of space-Time. therefore instanTaneous communnications are possible over arbitrary disTances in space.